Nadine Ferris France

 I made a decision then to integrate The Work into my life as a daily practice.
 To learn how to identify thoughts that cause me stress, small ones or big ones and to question those thoughts using the four question and turn arounds of The Work.
 It has been, and continues to be an incredible journey of self-realisation, inner peace and freedom, and has hugely influenced my relationships and my life.

 I qualified as a Certified Facilitator of the Work of Byron Katie and continue to work with individuals, groups and organisations.
-With a particular interest (and experience!) in self-stigma and shame, that I believe lie at the root of everything, I recently founded a non-profit organisation working with people living with HIV in Zimbabwe and more recently Vietnam - www.theworkforchange.org
+With a particular interest (and experience!) in self-stigma and shame, that I believe lie at the root of everything, I founded a non-profit organisation working with people living with HIV in Zimbabwe, Vietnam and Ireland - www.beyondstigma.org.

 It is my wish to support people to question their thinking through workshops and retreats, and to learn a new way of self-care – a deep, transformational and lasting way to look after yourself.
 If you would like to experience The Work with me one-on-one, please check out my homepage - www.nadineferrisfrance.com